Improving Sampling for Masked Diffusion Models via Information Gain: Resource Overhead Analysis

-For Info-Gain Sampler, the additional memory cost for increasing $N$ is dominated by transient activations $M_A$, which are relatively small compared to weights $M_W$.
-In contrast, Info-Gain Beam Search requires storing $N$ separate KV-caches $M_C(L-1)$, leading to linear memory explosion with $N$.
-This is shown in Table~\ref{tab:memory_comparison_summary}
+For Info-Gain Sampler, all $N$ candidates modify only the active block while sharing the same outside-block dual cache.
+The additional memory cost for increasing $N$ is therefore dominated by transient activations $M_A$, which are relatively small compared to weights $M_W$.
+In contrast, Info-Gain Beam Search must maintain $B$ separate dual caches for divergent trajectories and evaluate $N$ candidate actions for each beam element, leading to memory that scales with both $B$ and $N$.
+This is shown in Table~\ref{tab:memory_comparison_summary}.

 Empirical measurements on TraDo-8B-Instruct (512 tokens, block size 16) validate this analysis.
-As shown in Figure~\ref{fig:gpu-compare}, Info-Gain Sampler maintains stable memory usage with only 24\% overhead at $N=8$, while Info-Gain Beam Search exhibits substantial memory surge due to divergent trajectory caching.
+As shown in Figure~\ref{fig:gpu-compare}, Info-Gain Sampler maintains stable memory usage with only 24\% overhead at $N=8$, while Info-Gain Beam Search exhibits substantial memory surge due to the $B$ divergent dual caches and the $B \cdot N$ candidate evaluations.